itissid/drop_webdemo/README.md

 # What is this?
 The project marries Consious Urban Exploration(it is also kind of a productization of being "Here In The Moment" and Travel) and the "*new*" AI for infra.
-Its a seed for an idea on how to explore our neighborhoods all the while being Aware and being Here.
-Here can be at home or anywhere in your city.
+Its a seed for an idea on how to explore our neighborhoods and being Here in the moment.
+"Here" can be at home or really anywhere you are in your city, because no matter how you got there its where you are now.

-Awareness and being conscious of this moment are two ideas are very close to my heart(Meditation is a key component of it).
+Awareness and being conscious of this moment are two ideas close to my heart(Meditation is key to getting there.).
 I also love to travel but one can also be a "traveller" within their city(One might say we all travel on the weekend) exploring big places like NYC.

 I live in Hoboken, NJ so this is only content from there and intended to present a PoC.

+# Tech stack
+This repo is just the front end(FastAPI, Jinja, Bootstap CSS, Swiper.js).
+The API and Data pipes that uses AI(OpenAI, Pydantic, OpenRouteService) and generates the data indexed into a DB(in Sqlite!) is [here](http://github.com/itissid/Drop-PoT.git)

 # What it looks like?
+(I am about to deploy the docker to the cloud, but here are some screenshots from the local docker container to explain the idea)
 > *Landing Page: Drop a pin within the area(no location permissions requested)*
 ![Entry Point](./docs/EntryPointSmall.jpg)

-> *Next: The "Conscious Exploration" bits of the product:)*
+> *Next: The "Conscious Exploration" bits of :)*
 ![First Screen](./docs/FirstScreenSmall.jpg)

 > *Also importantly: The use of modern AI: A pipeline to retrieve structured info from unstructured text and use RAG(embeddings and the like) to enrich and classify the  content...
 So it does not appear like a smorgasbord of information.*